UndefeatedSunny/VLSI-Interview-Questions/Github Campus Experts Questions.md

   - Need: Non-traditional CS students need to know they aren't alone
     - Possible Solution: Host regular meet ups specifically for these students
 - Are they events or projects?
 They can be both.
+It includes both events or projects.

 - How will these further your mission?
+- **"Each One, Teach One"** is my main aim or mission that makes futher my mission accomplish.

 ### Communication

 - How will you get in touch with your community?
+- **Facebook group** for the program to help students share their feedbacks and doubts.
+- **GitHub organization** for the program to add and discuss issues related to the events, workshops.
+- **Facebook** for personal communication.
+- **Workshops**: Post workshop student interaction.
+- **College Mailing list** for shooting event email to all students at once.

 - How will they keep in touch with each other?
+- **WHATSAPP group & SLACK** for the program to help students share their feedbacks and doubts.

 - What online or in-person platforms will you use, and why?
+- **WHATSAPP** because in India ever person is familiar of that application that makes communication better and accurate then we move to **GLITTER** after all the person fond of open source.

 ## Future-proofing your community